Color Palettes for Animation

 The color palette greatly affects user response to color animation.
 Colors can jar the senses, sooth emotions, draw attention, and set a mood.

 The color wheel, illustrated above, provides an easy method to determine a color scheme based on the goal of your presentation.
-For example choose analogues for a natural effect or complimentary colors to grab attention.
+For example choose analogues for a natural effect or complementary colors to grab attention.

-Analogues verses Complimentary Colors
+Analogues verses Complementary Colors

 Analogues are colors which are next to each other on the color wheel.

-For example colors directly next to
+For example, colors directly next to

 yellow would be